Reliance Insurance Company: 20th century

-1968–1998 "The Saul Steinberg Era"

-In 1968 the brokerage firm of Carter, Berlind & Weill ("Carter Berlind") saw the potential in acquiring an insurance company, many of which had strong balance sheets and excess surplus, which could be used for other things outside of the insurance business.
+In 1968, the brokerage firm of Carter, Berlind & Weill ("Carter Berlind") saw the potential in acquiring an insurance company, many of which had strong balance sheets and excess surplus, which could be used for other things outside of the insurance business.
 They examined several insurance companies and eventually targeted Reliance as the most attractive candidate because of its strong financial position and because a large percentage of the company's stock was owned by Carter Berlind's institutional clients thus making them prime for a takeover.
 After having approached and having been rejected by many other financiers, such as Laurence Tisch, Carter Berlind presented the idea of selling Reliance to Saul Phillip Steinberg.

-Mr. Steinberg was born August 1939 in Brooklyn, NY, and received a Bachelor of Science degree in Economics from the Wharton School of Finance at the University of Pennsylvania in 1959.
+Steinberg was born August 1939 in Brooklyn, New York City, and received a Bachelor of Science degree in Economics from the Wharton School of Finance at the University of Pennsylvania in 1959.
 In 1961, at the age 22, he founded Leasco Data Processing Equipment Corporation, a small office data-processing equipment firm that leased IBM computers.
 The company grew rapidly, expanded its capabilities, and in 1965 went public.
 As Leasco grew, Steinberg sought to diversify the company.
 In 1968 Leasco bought 91% of Reliance Insurance Company and its subsidiaries (Steinberg bought the balance of the company in the winter of 1981).
 A year later in 1969 Steinberg attempted to take over the $9 billion Chemical Bank, then one of the nation's largest financial institutions.
 The attempt failed and earned Steinberg the enmity of the New York financial community and a reputation for brashness.
 Mr. Steinberg remarked at the time, "I always knew there was an establishment; I just thought I was part of it."
 Fifteen years later Steinberg would make another legendary run at another fabled American institution, The Walt Disney Co.
 He failed in this bid too, but forced Disney to pay him $60 million in "greenmail" for his shares.